Randomized Geodesic Flow on Hyperbolic Groups: Main Results.

 Throughout these estimates it is crucial that, via the Bonk-Schramm embedding, we may embed the Cayley graph of the group into $\mathbb{H}^d$.
 This allows us to invoke more explicit geometric knowledge about $\mathbb{H}^d$ than the abstract geometric knowledge we have about the group.
 We refer to the proof of Proposition \ref{upper bound density} in Section \ref{sec-pfofbehavior Theta 3} for details.
 The lower bound of Theorem \ref{density Theta}, shown in Proposition \ref{lower bound density}, is easier.
 The proof is similar to the case of the free group in Section \ref{example density tree}.
 It proceeds by summing over origins that roughly lie on the shortest geodesic between $o$ and the geodesic $(\xi,\eta)$.
 This will complete the proof of Theorem \ref{density Theta}.

-Section \ref{sec ergodicity} constitutes the proof of ergodicity of $\Theta$.
+Section \ref{sec ergodicity} constitutes the proof of ergodicity of $\Theta$ as well as the exponential mixing and the CLT of our random walk flow.
 For this purpose, we will first prove Theorem \ref{big ergodicity intro}, namely that the measures $\bar\P_{o}$ and $\widehat \Q$ are ergodic for the flow along the random walk paths and the $G$-shift on the paths respectively.
-The ergodicity of $\Theta_3$, and hence $\Theta$, then follows as a corollary.
+The ergodicity of $\Theta_3$, and hence $\Theta$, will then follow.

-As mentioned before, this approach of showing ergodicity of the action on $\partial^2 G$ via looking at the flow along the random walk paths mirrors the approach in the deterministic case.
-In the classical setup of negatively curved manifolds we use the fact that two points on the boundary identify a unique connecting geodesic.
-In the coarse geometric setup however we typically loose this unique identification.
-Through our approach of looking at the space of all random walk paths with the measure $\Q$, we however manage to keep the original spirit of proving ergodicity of the $G$-action on $\partial^2G$.

-Concretely, we follow a philosophy similar to Bader and Furman \cite{BF}.
+For proving Theorem \ref{big ergodicity intro} our approach builds on a philosophy related to Bader and Furman \cite{furman,BF}.
 However, while they regard $\partial^2 G\cross \R$ as the ``space of all geodesics with all parametrizations", we consider $G^{\Z}$, the space of all random walk trajectories with all parametrizations.
 This way we avoid having to choose geodesics for each pair of boundary points.
 Also, since we are in a discrete setup, it is slightly misleading to think of geodesics as parametrized by $\R$.

 This difference also means that in our case the fundamental domain for the $G$-action as well as the induced $\Z$-action is a more concrete set than in the abstract almost sure fundamental domain they construct.
-This, in turn, makes the proof of ergodicity simpler in our case.
+This, in turn, makes the proof of ergodicity somewhat simpler in our case.

 In the end, it is exactly due to this connection between the $G$-action on $\partial^2 G$ and the random walk flow that we are able to show the ergodicity of $\Theta$.
 This is why we had to move on from the construction of the measure $\Theta$ as seen in Section \ref{sec Theta bd} and \ref{sec Theta disintegration} to seeing $\Theta$ as the push forward of a measure on the quotient, as seen in \ref{sec Theta push-forward}.
 Indeed, as argued in Remark \ref{comparison versions Theta}, in spirit $\Theta_1$ and $\Theta_2$ align more with the behavior on the $G$-quotient than on the $\Z$ quotient.
 Hence we cannot hope to gain further information about the behavior of $\Theta$ under the $G$-action on $\partial^2 G$ from these measures.